nasa/fprime/docs/index.md

 ## Quick Installation Guide

 F´ can be quickly installed and ready to use by:
-1.  cloning the GitHub repository
+1. Cloning the GitHub repository
-2. installing Python code (typically in a virtual environment)
+2. Installing Python code (typically in a virtual environment)
-3. building one of our reference applications.
+3. Building one of our reference applications.

 For full installation instructions please see:
 [INSTALL.md](./INSTALL.md).